art-abdulwadud/django-phonelands/README.md

 ## Setting up postgres in Django

 Note: Install this package if it's not already installed.
-You cna find out if it's installed by typing `pip list`
+You can find out if it's installed by typing `pip list`

 ```
 pip install psycopg2-binary